 Games-Workshop, The Army Painter, Mantic Games and so on all offer a variety of cool gaming and hobby accessories for suckers like me to purchase.
 Each of these companies makes very high quality accessories, but they're not required to enjoy the wargaming hobby.

-For example, you could buy a Citadel Water Pot, which comes with ridges and grooves that help keep your brushes in good shape, or you could just use a disposable cup of water while painting.
+For example, you could buy a Citadel Water Pot, which comes with ridges and grooves that help keep your brushes in good shape, or you could just use a cheap mug or cut-in-half bottle with a good sized base to prevent tipping over.
 You don't need cool looking dice from Chessex when you can go to the Dollar Tree and purchase oodlins of regular 6-sided dice.
 Cheap tape measurers are commonly found in most discount stores.

 You could purchase Citadel's Super Fine Detail Cutters for $50 to clip your sprues, or you could buy a small wire cutter that jewelers and technicians use to cut wires at a fraction of the price.
 Instead of buying premium hobby Super Glue, do yourself a favor and search Amazon for multi-packs of gel super glue.
 Loctite Super Glue Ultra Gel Control is my personal favorite, as you don't get it all over your fingers, and the hold is legit.
 Buy thin/runny super glue if you hate your models or are trying to get away with breaking and entering and you need to obscure your finger tips to avoid leaving prints.
 That's a joke folks.